abdulsaleh/asyncio-for-ai/src/web-crawlers.md

 ### Step 3

-In this step, your goal is to implement the `WebCrawler` class.
+In this step, your goal is to implement the `WebCrawler` class with its worker tasks and shutdown logic.

 The crawler needs to maintain three pieces of state: